Healthdirect Free Australian health advice you can count on.

 • heart and circulation problems

-Damage to the vocal cords is rare and is normally temporary, but in up to 1 in 50 cases the voice may be permanently hoarse.
-In this case, someone will need speech therapy or more surgery.
-If you are a singer, your performing voice may permanently change.
+Damage to the nerves to your voice box is rare and is normally temporary.
+But in up to 1 in 50 cases your voice may be permanently hoarse.
+In this case, you may need speech therapy or more surgery.
+If you are a public speaker or singer, your performing voice may permanently change.

-If there is any damage to the parathyroid glands you may have low calcium levels in your blood which may need to be treated with calcium and vitamin D tablets.
+A small number of patients have damage to the parathyroid glands.
+If there is any damage to your parathyroid glands you may have low calcium levels in your blood.
+This may need to be treated with calcium and vitamin D tablets.
+This usually gets better after a few weeks.

 Learn more here about the development and quality assurance of healthdirect content.